vijjirajusaripella/Firmware_Litmus_Test_Sai/README.md

 - As the test's goal is to verify basic motor control over SPI, not optimize silent motion or current profiles.
 - Simplifies the driver.

 ---

+## 📌 TMC5160 Mode Configuration

+I chose **Mode 1** for the TMC5160 because it allows standard SPI communication without needing additional signals like STEP/DIR.
+In this mode, the TMC5160 operates fully via SPI, which suits our microcontroller-based firmware design and gives us complete control over motor configuration and movement.

+---